 - Biogen, Inc. v.
 Berlex Laboratories, Inc.: He represented Berlex Laboratories in a biotechnology patent infringement action in the District of Massachusetts and the Federal Circuit concerning drugs for multiple sclerosis, and in private arbitration against another pharmaceutical company involving a patent in a related area.

 - BAE Systems North America, Inc. v.
-Lockheed Martin Corp.: He represented BAE Systems in a purchase price adjustment dispute in the Court of Chancery of Delaware.
+Lockheed Martin Corp.: He represented BAE Systems in a purchase price adjustment dispute in the Delaware Court of Chancery.

 Mr. Ryan was raised in Amherst, Massachusetts.
 He received a B.A. summa cum laude from Yale University in 1992, where he was elected to Phi Beta Kappa.
 He received a J.D. magna cum laude from Harvard University in 1995, where he was Supervising Editor of the Law Review, and oralist on the winning team in the Ames Moot Court Competition.
 Following graduation, Mr. Ryan served as law clerk to Hon.
 Judith W. Rogers of the U.S. Court of Appeals for the District of Columbia Circuit.
 He joined Cravath in 1996 and became a partner in 2003.